Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/introduction.rst

 (the location of the camera) until it hits a renderable surface in the scene, at which point we can determine what light would strike that point.

-The surface properties and incident light angle tell us how much of that light would be reflected back along the incident viewing angle *(Rendering engine basic principle)*.
+The surface properties and incident light angle tells how much of that light would be reflected back along the incident viewing angle *(Rendering engine basic principle)*.